What Is Application Lifecycle Management?

 What Are the Application Lifecycle Stages?

-There are typically three stages of application lifecycle management.
+There are typically three stages of ALM.

-1. Requirements definition and design
+1. Requirements Definition and Design

 Requirements definition and design — sometimes known as governance — is an important stage of the application lifecycle.
 In DevOps, this covers the “plan” and “create” phases.